 But there are two ways of considering fairness we might deploy here that acknowledge the differential rights and obligations of temporary migrant workers and of citizens.
 The first would be to say that the pay of migrants and citizens should be equal once adjusted for the different costs and benefits that they incur.
 Migrants might then receive less pay than citizens but this would still represent a reasonable understanding of equal pay for equal work.
 The second is Miller’s proposal.
-The worry is that if this proposal leads to a lower rate of pay than the first method of fairness, it either erodes the social norm of equal pay for equal work or leads to an undesirable social view of migrant labour as less valuable than citizen labour (and may support the formation of stigmatizing stereotypes in which migrants are seen as less than equal human beings)
+The worry is that if this proposal leads to a lower rate of pay than the first method of fairness, it either erodes the social norm of equal pay for equal work or leads to an undesirable social view of migrant labour as less valuable than citizen labour (and may support the formation of stigmatizing stereotypes in which migrants are seen as less than equal human beings).

 Even if we set this aside however, there is another problem.
 Miller argues that temporary worker programmes should be short – 1-2 years – but he also allows that a worker’s visa may be renewed for one or more further short-term contracts.
 And on a mutual advantage basis, we can see why the retention of temporary workers who perform well would be attractive to all parties.
 The problem is whether it is just to treat a temporary worker who serially renews their contract as if they were a new worker each time.
-Suppose Miller is right that temporary worker’s need not have access to rights to bring their family with themdoes this remain the case with serial renewals?
+Suppose Miller is right that temporary worker’s need not have access to rights to bring their family with them, does this remain the case with serial renewals?
 Does renewal have no implications for whether they should have a route of transfer to permanent residency status?
-Miller does not address this issue but there is a potential tension here in his argument between the logic of mutual advantage and the logic of democratic inclusion:
+Miller does not ,address this issue but there is a potential tension here in his argument between the logic of mutual advantage and the logic of democratic inclusion:

 I concede nonetheless that there is something troubling about the image of a two-caste society that temporary migration on a large scale without accompanying political rights creates.
 We feel this particularly when the immigrants are taking on menial work that the natives are unwilling to perform.